soz-live/soz-live.github.io/docs/coders/intro.md

 - Readability
 - Documentation

-It enables coders to use OOP techniques from within a functional / scripting language.
+It enables coders to use Object Oriented (OO) techniques from within a functional / scripting language.

 ## Documents